MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 > [!IMPORTANT]
 > If you uninstall the Skype for Business client after you move a user to **Teams Only** mode, presence may stop working in Outlook and other Office apps.
 Presence works fine in Teams.
 To resolve this issue, select your profile picture in the top right-hand corner of Microsoft Teams and then select **Settings**.
 On the **General** tab under **Application**, select **Register Teams as the chat app for Office (requires restarting Office applications)**.
 After you select this option, close and re-open all Office apps, including Outlook.
 After you open Outlook, presence information will be available.

-## Requirements for mailboxes hosted on-premises
+## Requirements to create and view meetings for mailboxes hosted on-premises

-If users want the capability to schedule a Teams meeting using Exchange Server on-premises, the following requirements must be meet:
+If mailboxes are hosted on-premises, to create and view meetings, the following requirements must be meet:

 - The required Teams license needs to be assigned for the Azure Active Directory synced user.